Marysa Navarro

-Marysa Navarro Aranguren (born 1934) is a Spanish-American historian specializing in the history of feminism, the history of Latin American women, and the history of Latin America.
-She occupies a prominent role as a promoter and activist in the areas of women's studies and women's history.
-Navarro is an expert on the figure of Eva Perón, having published her biography, and having written articles about her.
-Navarro lives in the United States, and has dual citizenship, Spanish and U.S.
+Marysa Navarro Aranguren (12 October 1934 – 2 March 2025) was a Spanish-American historian specializing in the history of feminism, the history of Latin American women, and the history of Latin America.
+She occupied a prominent role as a promoter and activist in the areas of women's studies and women's history.
+Navarro was an expert on the figure of Eva Perón, having published her biography, and having written articles about her.
+Navarro lived in the United States, and had dual citizenship, Spanish and U.S.

-Early life and education
+Background

-Marysa Navarro Aranguren was born in Pamplona, Navarre, Basque Country, Spain, 1934.
-She has lived most of her life outside of Spain.
+Marysa Navarro Aranguren was born in Pamplona, Navarre, Basque Country, Spain on 12 October 1934.
+She had lived most of her life outside of Spain.
 The Spanish Civil War of 1936 forced her family to go into exile for political reasons as her father, Vicente Navarro, was an education inspector and a militant of the Republican Left.
 Her family sought refuge in France but given the evidence that Franco's regime was going to last longer than they thought, in 1948, they emigrated to Uruguay.

 In 1955, after obtaining a Bachelor's degree from the Liceo Instituto Batlle y Ordóñez in Montevideo, Navarro decided to study History and began her training at the Instituto de Profesores Artigas (Artigas Teachers' Institute).
 In 1958, she interrupted her studies at this institute and, thanks to a scholarship, went to the United States to study at Columbia University in New York City for a master's degree and a doctorate in History, which she completed in 1960 and 1964, respectively.
-Her doctoral dissertation dealt with the development of the Argentine rights between the years 1930-1946, which was published in Spanish in 1969 under the name Los Nacionalistas.
+Her doctoral dissertation dealt with the development of the Argentine rights between the years 1930–1946, which was published in Spanish in 1969 under the name Los Nacionalistas.

+Navarro died in Boston, Massachusetts, on 2 March 2025, at the age of 90.